McAuley (surname)

-Macaulay, McAuley, MacAuley, and Macauley are Scottish and Irish surnames.
+McAuley, MacAuley, and Macauley are Scottish and Irish surnames.
 There are several etymological origins for the names: all of which originated as patronyms in Gaelic languages—Irish and Scottish Gaelic.
 Although these English-language (Anglicized) forms of the surnames are ultimately derived from Gaelic patronyms, they do not refer to the actual name of the bearer's father.
 The surname is quite common in Ireland, particularly in Ulster.

 Etymology

 In some cases, the surnames are derived from the Scottish Gaelic MacAmhalghaidh, and Irish Mac Amhalghaidh.
 These Gaelic surnames translates into English as "son of Amhalghaidh" or "son of Amhalghadh".
-The Gaelic surnames originated as a patronyms, however they no longer refer to the actual names of the bearer's father's.
+The Gaelic surnames originated as a patronyms; however, they no longer refer to the actual names of the bearer's father's.
 The personal name Amhalghaidh (also spelt Amhalghadh) is an old Gaelic name, and its etymological origin and meaning are uncertain.

 In other cases, the surnames are derived from the Scottish Gaelic MacAmhlaibh or MacAmhlaidh, or the Irish Mac Amhlaoibh.
 These surnames translate into English as "son of Amhlaibh"; "son of Amhladh" or "son of Amhlaidh"; and "son of Amhlaoibh".
-The surnames originated as a patronyms, however they no longer refer to the actual name of the bearer's father.
+The surnames originated as a patronyms; however, they no longer refer to the actual name of the bearer's father.
 The names Amhlaibh, Amhladh, Amhlaidh, and Amhlaoibh are Gaelic derivatives of the Old Norse personal names Áleifr and Óláfr.

 Distribution

 Ireland (including the Republic of Ireland and Northern Ireland)

 In Ireland, the surnames are very common in the province of Ulster; they are also common in Dublin, in the Republic of Ireland.
+According to historian C. Thomas Cairney, the Irish McAuleys were a chiefly family of the Oirghialla or Airgíalla tribe who were in turn from the Laigin tribe who were the third wave of Celts to settle in Ireland during the first century BC.

 United States

-In 1990, the United States Census Bureau undertook a study of the 1990 United States Census, and released a sample of data concerning the most common names.
-According to this sample of 6.3 million people (who had 88,799 unique last names), "MACAULEY" (including MacAuley and Macauley) ranked 20,117th most common last name, and was borne by 0.000 percent of the population sample.
-"MCAULEY" (McAuley) was much more common; it ranked 7,139th most common last name, and was borne by 0.002 percent of the population sample.
-Within the 2000 United States Census, "MACAULEY" was the 15,676th most common last name, with 1,711 occurrences.
-"MCAULEY" was the 7,765th most common last name, with 3,946 occurrences.
-The table below shows data concerning racial-ethnic aspects of the surnames in the 2000 United States Census.
+In 1990, the United States Census Bureau undertook a study of the 1990 United States census, and released a sample of data concerning the most common names.
+According to this sample of 6.3 million people (who had 88,799 unique last names), "MACAULEY" (including MacAuley and Macauley) ranked 20,117th-most-common last name, and was borne by 0.000 percent of the population sample.
+"MCAULEY" (McAuley) was much more common; it ranked 7,139th-most-common last name, and was borne by 0.002 percent of the population sample.
+Within the 2000 United States census, "MACAULEY" was the 15,676th-most-common last name, with 1,711 occurrences.
+"MCAULEY" was the 7,765th-most-common last name, with 3,946 occurrences.
+The table below shows data concerning racial-ethnic aspects of the surnames in the 2000 United States census.